 What I’ve done is sifted through the hundreds of reviews available at E-counseling.com to identify common themes as far as benefits, drawbacks, things to watch out for, and who this service might be best suited for.

-However, based on what I found from my research, if I were looking to use an online therapy service, it appears that Betterhelp has a good track record—for the right type of client who has the right expectations.
+Overall, I think that Betterhelp has a good track record—for the right type of client who has the right expectations.
 Let’s dive in!